 Straight Talk Coverage

 Straight Talk is an MVNO or a mobile virtual network operator, so it doesn't own its own wireless network.
-It instead relies on the services of AT&T, T-Mobile, Verizon, and Sprint, meaning that its coverage is both reliable and extensive.
+It instead relies on the services of AT&T, T-Mobile, Verizon network, and Sprint, meaning that its coverage is both reliable and extensive.
 In fact, the service covers 99.6 percent of the United States.
+You can compare the coverage between all four carriers here.

 Straight Talk Customer Support

-How is Straight Talk's customer support service?
+How is the Straight Talk customer service?
 Straight Talk is rather solid in that department, at least in regards to phone support.

-That being said, the service does offer a variety of support outlets, including:
+That being said, there are a variety of customer service outlets, including:

 - Online Chat